Nadal ignores body language at Wimbledon as Halep eyes semis

 That defeat ended his 20-match win streak and forced him to take a six-week rest before the clay court season.

-Fritz, whose mother played Wimbledon in 1977, said facing Nadal meant all-out attack.
+Fritz, whose mother played at Wimbledon, said facing Nadal meant all-out attack.

-"I don't really second-guess shots like I would if I'm playing someone that I'm supposed to beat," he said.

-"I might think like, Should I go for this, should I play it safe?
-Against someone like Rafa, it's easy to always make the aggressive decision and play freer."

-Waiting in the semi-final will be either controversial Australian Nick Kyrgios or Chile's Cristian Garin.
+Waiting in the semi-final will be either Australian Nick Kyrgios or Chile's Cristian Garin.

 Despite the presence of Nadal and six-time champion Novak Djokovic in the draw, Kyrgios has arguably been the headline act.

-The 27-year-old has made the quarter-finals having played two five-setters, thrilled and confounded spectators while picking up $14,000 in fines.

-He has also showcased some breathtaking shot-making, taking his aces count past the 100 mark and hitting a total of 257 winners over four rounds.
+The 27-year-old has taken his aces count past the 100 mark and hit a total of 257 winners over four rounds.

+He has also been involved in controversy.
+Kyrgios was described as having an "evil side" and as a "bully" by third-round rival Stefanos Tsitsipas.

+The 40th-ranked player will go into Wednesday's match just a day after reports emerged in Australia that he faces a court appearance in August on an allegation of assault.

 'Upset people'

+Defending champion Djokovic and Britain's Cameron Norrie will meet in the other semi-final after coming through tough five-setters on Tuesday.

-In the women's quarter-finals, 2019 champion Simona Halep tackles Amanda Anisimova of the United States.
+In the women's quarter-finals on Wednesday, 2019 champion Simona Halep tackles Amanda Anisimova of the United States.

 Halep, working with Serena Williams's former coach Patrick Mouratoglou, lost just three games to defeat fourth-seeded Paula Badosa in the last round.